Jenny Lee (venture capitalist)

 Jenny Lee (born 1972) is a Singaporean venture capitalist and Senior Managing Partner of Granite Asia based in Singapore.
 Lee was the first woman venture capitalist to break into the top 10 of Forbes Midas List in 2015.

 In 2019, she ranked #86 on Forbes World's 100 Most Powerful Women list, and in 2021, ranked #33 on The Midas List.
 She also appeared on the Midas List in 2024.

-Early and personal life
+Early life and education

-Lee was born in Singapore to a Chinese schoolteacher father and a housewife mother.
-Her brother Hong Meng is an engineer.
-She was a student of CHIJ Saint Nicholas Girls' School and Hwa Chong Junior College.
+Lee was a student of CHIJ Saint Nicholas Girls' School and Hwa Chong Junior College.
+A ST Engineering scholar, she studied engineering at Cornell University in New York from 1991 to 1995 and graduated with a Bachelor of Arts and Science and a Master of Science.
+Upon her return, she joined ST Aerospace as a jet engineer.

-She is married to Vincent Koh.